 WisDOT will be using DocuSign for electrical signatures on Contracts, Work Orders and Amendments that are not executed in Masterworks.
 This includes all amendments as well as 3-party design contracts.
 The contract execution process will be initiated in DocuSign by WisDOT Contract Specialists.
 Consultants will receive an email when their contract proposal is ready sign in DocuSign.
-While you do not need to have a registered account in Docusign, it will be easier to view and manage your contract if you register for a free account.
-Consultants will receive a link to the final agreement from DocusSign after it is executed by WisDOT.
+While you do not need to have a registered account in DocuSign, it will be easier to view and manage your contract if you register for a free account.
+Consultants will receive a link to the final agreement from DocuSign after it is executed by WisDOT.
 (Apr 1, 2020)

 Consultant Report/Consultant Registration

 https://wisconsindot.gov/Pages/doing-bus/eng-consultants/cnslt-rgistr/report.aspx remains on hold.
 The process is ready to resume in Masterworks however implementation remains on hold until operations are back to normal.
 Consultant firms should make sure their Certificate of Authorization as an A/E firm is current as WI recently completed it bi-annual renewal cycle.
 (Apr 1, 2020)